roblouie/structjs/readme.md

   }
 });
 ```
 This doesn't just modify your pixel objects, each pixel is tied directly to your binary data.
 Changing a property of the pixel object actually changes the data in the array buffer.
 If you download the original ArrayBuffer every other pixel will be blue.
+You can try this out [here](https://roblouie.com/structjs/bitmap-example/), or view the full code [here](https://github.com/roblouie/structjs).

 We can of course follow the same principle with any binary file, making reading and modifying any file easy!